Ashland County Court Records

 OhioCourts.us is not a consumer reporting agency as defined by the FCRA and does not provide consumer reports.
 All searches conducted on OhioCourts.us are subject to the Terms of Service and Privacy Notice.

-Ashland County is a rural community in north-central Ohio with its county seat in the city of Ashland.
-The county’s court system operates through the Court of Common Pleas—which encompasses General, Domestic Relations, Probate, and Juvenile Divisions—and the Ashland Municipal Court, which serves the entire county for certain case types.
-Together, these courts generate a substantial collection of records that document every phase of a proceeding, from initial complaints and motions through hearings, judgments, and final dispositions.
-Mayor’s Courts in Loudonville and Perrysville also handle local ordinance violations.
+Ashland County is a rural community in north-central Ohio, with its county seat in the city of Ashland.
+The county court system runs through the Court of Common Pleas—which covers General, Domestic Relations, Probate, and Juvenile Divisions—and the Ashland Municipal Court, which handles certain case types for the entire county.
+Together, these courts have built up a large collection of records documenting every phase of a proceeding, from the initial complaint through hearings, judgments, and final dispositions.
+Mayors Courts in Loudonville and Perrysville also handle local ordinance violations.

-Ohio provides several pathways for locating court records at the county level.
-Official clerk offices, online case search portals, and in-person courthouse visits are all available to the public.
-OhioCourts.us may help users identify publicly available court case information across the state.
-In Ashland County specifically, both the Court of Common Pleas and the Municipal Court operate their own electronic case search systems, and the Clerk of Courts maintains physical records at the Ashland County Courthouse.
-The Probate and Juvenile Division runs a separate online search tool and accepts record requests by mail and email.
+If you need to find court records in Ohio, OhioCourts.us can help you identify publicly available case information across the state.
+Within Ashland County, both the Court of Common Pleas and the Municipal Court run their own electronic case search systems.
+The Clerk of Courts keeps physical records at the Ashland County Courthouse, and the Probate and Juvenile Division offers a separate online search tool and accepts record requests by mail and email.

 How to Look Up a Court Case in Ashland County?

-Ashland County provides online, in-person, and mail-based options for locating court case records.
-The correct approach depends on which court handled the case.
+Ashland County gives you online, in-person, and mail-based options for finding court case records.
+Which route works best depends on the court that handled the case.

 Online Searches

-Each major court in Ashland County maintains its own electronic case lookup system:
+Each major Ashland County court runs its own electronic case lookup system:

-• Court of Common Pleas (General and Domestic Relations Divisions): The eAccess portal allows searches by party name, case number, or case type.
-Users can view docket entries, case summaries, and filing details for civil, criminal, and domestic relations cases.
+- Court of Common Pleas (General and Domestic Relations Divisions): The eAccess portal lets you search by party name, case number, or case type.
+You can view docket entries, case summaries, and filing details for civil, criminal, and domestic relations cases.

-• Probate and Juvenile Division: The Probate Court record search tool enables searches by party name, case number, or filing date for probate matters.
+- Probate and Juvenile Division: The Probate Court record search tool supports searches by party name, case number, or filing date for probate matters.

-• Ashland Municipal Court: The Court Connect database provides access to criminal, traffic, civil, and small claims case records.
-Users can search by party name or case number.
+- Ashland Municipal Court: The Court Connect database covers criminal, traffic, civil, and small claims case records.
+Search by party name or case number.

 In-Person Access

-All Ashland County courts are located within or near the Ashland County Courthouse complex.
-Visitors can inspect public court records during office hours at no charge.
-The Clerk of Courts for the Court of Common Pleas is located at:
+All Ashland County courts sit within or near the Ashland County Courthouse complex.
+You can inspect public records during office hours at no charge.
+Find the Clerk of Courts for the Court of Common Pleas at:

 Ashland County Courthouse